-You need to be careful about spelling in Reading module.
-All spelling mistakes will result into penalty and the band score will rapidly decrease.
+You need to be careful about spelling in the Reading module.
+All spelling mistakes will result in penalty and the band score will rapidly decrease.
 So, check your spellings.

 Please, make sure you make a below if you have any queries or more explanations.